flyteorg/flyte/rfc/system/4358-tuple-idl.md

   - We use the `tuple_name` as the identifier for the NamedTuple and Tuple.
 If the `tuple_name` is empty, we will guess the type as `Tuple`.
 Otherwise, we will guess the type as `NamedTuple`.
   - We can easily get the each field of the NamedTuple and Tuple via the `order` and the map of types.

+#### Supporting Attribute Paths for Tuple

+It is commonly used to access the value of each field in `NamedTuple` and `Tuple` by its name or index.
+We need to support both integer and string attribute paths for `NamedTuple` and `Tuple` in FlyteKit.

 ### Flytectl

 From Flytectl, we can construct the input of tuple for the execution.